adambennett/StS-DuelistMod/roadmap.md

 - Properly setup all base game card additions for all pools
 - Filter/update basic card set for each deck
 - Completely Redesign: Standard, Toon, Warrior, Megatype, Creator, Ascended I, Ascended II
-- Moderately Rework: Spellcaster, Fiend, Plant, Insect, Metronome
+- Moderately Rework: Spellcaster, Fiend, Insect
-- Design and Implement: Ascended III, Pharaoh I, Pharaoh II, Pharaoh III, Pharaoh IV, Pharaoh V
+- Design and Implement: Ascended III, Pharaoh IV, Pharaoh V

 Bug Fixes
 - Invert actions are fairly unstable and do not always work as expected - use via BaseMod console in tandem with channel command for obvious examples
 - Character select screen with character level < 5: needs to show score progress instead of level progress under relics
 - Properly rewrite 'attack multiple random enemies' functions (and anything similar, like Constrict multiple random enemies) as an action
-- Fix 'canCancel' implementation issues, remove all instances of 'CancelCard' if possible
 - Patch N'loth event to prevent removal of Card Pool relics (and others?)
+  - Use VisitFromAnubis filter interface to check for canRemove

 Config Menu Improvements
 - Card specific configs